bitcointranscripts/bitcointranscripts/wasabi/research-club/checking-bitcoin-balances-privately.md

 No, we'd love to.
 We'd love to mostly, we'd love to see people use the server.
-We'd love to see like what your pain points are.
+We'd love to see what your pain points are.
 We're absolutely happy to host and run those kinds of things.
 So yeah, absolutely.